-A panel of experts come together on the critical topics of water equity, access, and security in this webinar.
+A panel of experts came together on the critical topics of water equity, access, and security in this webinar.
 In recent years, alarms blare as water rights sold to the highest bidder exclude local communities in favor of massive potential profits.
 Stakeholders from around the region and beyond are collaborating in unique ways to protect future water users.
-Panelists will discuss diverse perspectives with an environmental justice lens.
+Panelists discussed diverse perspectives with an environmental justice lens.

 Peggy E. Montaño